Gov. Cuomo: China sending 1,000 ventilators to New York

 “They refused to take any measures to protect her and isolate the institute,” she said.

 Spain’s Health Ministry reported 18,324 infected health workers as of Saturday, representing 15% of the total number of infections in the country.
-To help boost its ranks of health workers, Spain’s government said that it had hired 356 foreign health workers living in Spain.
-It has also hired medical and nursing students to help.
+To help boost its ranks of health workers, Spain’s government said that it had hired 356 foreign health workers living in Spain as well as medical and nursing students to help.

-After seeing commercial shipping lines break down, the government has started flying in medical supplies from China on military cargo planes.
-Meanwhile, local industry is shifting to producing masks, protective suits, and breathing machines.

 As the country completes its third week in a state of emergency, there were signs the number of new infections were slowing, but they were still high with 7,026 new cases reported overnight Saturday and 809 deaths.